KDE/digikam-doc/image_editor/enhancement_tools.rst

 The categories of **Available filters** in the list are listed below:

-    - **About**: these entries are not filters, but just show differents information about G'MIC-Qt on the settings view.
+    - **About**: these entries are not filters, but just show different information about G'MIC-Qt on the settings view.
 The **About/Download External Data** entry allows to load new filter definitions via internet.

     - **Array and tiles**: this filter collection allows transforming photos as toys, puzzles, maps, and decorative shapes.